 This project is a collaboration with Ulverston based artist Eleanor Chaney who will draw seven unique images of fauna and flora you might find in the Rusland valley to encourage you to do the same.

-A programme of heritage skills courses, held in partnership with other groups running complementary workshops, to pass on traditional skills.
+A programme of heritage skills courses, held in partnership with other groups running complementary workshops, to pass on traditional skills during the Rusland Horizons Landscape Partnership.

 Establishing two community managed woodlands at Oxen Park and Bouth that provide materials for a variety of products including craft items and woodfuel.

-Mapped Histories has been part of the 'Peeling the Onion' Project.
+Mapped Histories was part of the 'Peeling the Onion' Project.
 Its aim was to collect and interpret the names of the fields, woods and landscape features within the Rusland Horizons scheme area.

 Working with woodland managers to restore neglected woodland, creating a more sustainable, ecologically and visually diverse landscape.